Transformational leadership: Factors affecting use

-Follower characteristics, combined with their perceptions of the leader and their own situation, did appear to moderate the connection between transformational leadership and subordinates’ willingness to take charge and be good organizational citizens.
-For instance, if subordinates in a work group perceive their leader to be prototypical of them, then transformational leadership would have less of an impact on their willingness to engage in organizational citizenship behaviors.
-Likewise, if subordinates are goal oriented and possess a traditional view of the organizational hierarchy, they tend to be less affected by transformational leadership.
-Self-motivated employees are less likely to need transformational leaders to prod them into action, while “traditionalists” tend to see positive organizational citizenship as something expected given their roles as followers—not something they need to be “inspired” to do.

 Evidence suggests that the above sets of factors act, in essence, as both inhibitors of and substitutes for transformational leadership.
 As inhibitors, the presence of any of these factors—either independently or especially collectively—could make the presence of a transformational leader “redundant” since followers’ positive behavior would instead be sparked by their own motivations or perceptions.
 On the other hand, when these factors are not present (e.g., employees in a work group do not see their leader as “one of us”), then transformational leadership is likely to have a much greater impact on subordinates.
-In essence, when such “favorable conditions” are not present, managers—and the organizations they work for—should see a better return on investment from transformational leadership.
+When such “favorable conditions” are not present, managers—and the organizations they work for—should see a better return on investment from transformational leadership.

-It was shown that leader continuity enhanced the effect of transformational leadership on role clarity and commitment, indicating that it takes time before transformational leaders actually have an effect on employees.
+Leader continuity was shown to enhance the effect of transformational leadership on role clarity and commitment, indicating that it takes time before transformational leaders actually have an effect on employees.
 Furthermore, co-worker support enhanced the effect on commitment, reflecting the role of followers in the transformational leadership process.
-However, there are also factors that would serve to balance the exhibition of transformational leadership, including the organizational structure, ongoing change, the leaders’ working conditions, and the leaders' elevated commitment of organizational value.
+However, there are factors that would serve to balance the exhibition of transformational leadership, including the organizational structure, ongoing change, the leaders’ working conditions, and the leaders' elevated commitment of organizational value.

 Outcomes

-Bernard Bass in Leadership and Performance Beyond Expectations states some leaders are only able to extract competent effort from their employees, while others inspire extraordinary effort.
+In Leadership and Performance Beyond Expectations, Bernard Bass states some leaders are only able to extract competent effort from their employees, while others inspire extraordinary effort.
 Transformational leadership is the key (Bass, 1985).
 Implementing transformational leadership has many positive outcomes not only in the workplace but in other situations as well.
 Evidence shows that each of the previously talked about four components of transformational leadership are significantly associated with positive emotions and outcomes in the workplace as well as in team projects performed online.
-One recent study indicates that these four components are significantly associated with higher job satisfaction and the effectiveness of the employees.
+These four components are significantly associated with higher job satisfaction and the effectiveness of the employees.
 Both intellectual stimulation and inspirational motivation are associated with a higher degree of positive emotions such as enthusiasm, happiness, and a sense of pride in the follower's life and work.